Circling the Drain: Living Intentionally with Mortality

 Also: this workshop does explore various spiritual, religious perspectives on death and dying from an agnostic and respectful perspective– including various Buddhist, Catholic and shamanic viewpoints.
 If discussions of religiosity or spirituality are offensive or annoying to you, this workshop will not be a good fit.

-$700 will be the standard initial fee, with several scholarships and fee-reductions available for anyone experiencing financial hardship or living on a restrictive income.
+$1200 is the standard initial fee for 16 sessions/24 hours of programing, or $70 per session – with several scholarships and fee-reductions available for anyone experiencing financial hardship or living on a restrictive income.
 It is important to me that these groups be socioeconomically inclusive so please don’t hesitate to let me know what is affordable for you.

 After I receive the registration questionnaire below, I will let you know if there is an available space in the group and send payment information.
-As we get closer to March and the workshop membership is finalized I will send out a Zoom link, syllabus, reference list, and a pdf to the ebook.
+As we get closer to the start day and the workshop membership is finalized I will send out a Zoom link, syllabus, reference list, and a pdf to the ebook.

 It will be helpful to me to know a little about you so I understand what is bringing you to this group.
 Please take as little or as much space to answer these questions as you are led.